ABHModels/nkbb/README.md

 1. Installing the model:
     * First, open the file "nkbb.h".
-You need to change the variable "TR_TABLE_PATH" (line 22) to your current working directory
+You need to change the variable "TR_TABLE_PATH" (line 22) to your current working directory.
-    * Change the permissions
+    * To create the model, there is the script compile_NKBB.sh.
+The command lines are

             chmod u+r compile_NKBB.sh
-    * Execute the script
-            ./compile_NKBB.sh

             ./compile_NKBB.sh